-Sun Life Prosperity Achiever Fund 2048, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on January 10, 2018.
+Sun Life Prosperity Achiever Fund 2028, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on January 10, 2018 and started commercial operations on January 28, 2019.
 The Company is a registered open-end investment company under the Investment Company Act (Republic Act "R.A."
 No. 2629) and the Securities Regulation Code (R.A.
 No. 8799), formerly known as the Revised Securities Act (B.P.
 No. 178).
-It is a multi-asset/asset allocation fund which aims to maximize the returns of investors based on a pre-determined target date (Year 2048) that aligns properly with the investment horizon of its investors.
-Amongst the three (3) Sun Life Prosperity Achiever Funds, this Fund will have a more aggressive portfolio at the onset, which will mostly be allocated into equity securities and other high-yielding instruments due to a longer time horizon.
+It is a multi-asset/asset allocation fund which aims to maximize the returns of investors based on a predetermined target date (Year 2028) that aligns properly with the investment horizon of its investors.
+Due to its shorter time horizon, the Fund is positioned as a balanced fund at the onset.
 As the Fund draws closer to its pre-determined target date, allocation to equity securities and other high-yielding instruments is gradually shifted to fixed income securities, to reduce the overall risk and volatility.
-The Company started its commercial operations on January 28, 2019.